NBKRedSpy/QM_SortToTabs/SteamReadMe.txt

 The rules and hotkeys can be changed in the configuration file.
 See the Configuration section below.

-[h1]Previous Users[/h1]

-Users that have used the mod before Quasimorph 0.8.5 Will have their rules reset due to config changes.
-The previous config file will be backed up to [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json.upgrade-backup[/i].

 [h2]Default Rules[/h2]

 The default rules are: